 He is 93 years young today.

 A good argument can be made that he is America’s greatest living poet.

 He’s a formal (sometimes neo-formal) poet whose language is modern and almost always intelligible — a relative rarity today in that bucal-fecal carnival called modern poetry.

-Here’s a poem of his I first read many years ago, one that’s remained among my all-time favorites — a lesser-known poem, every line of which rhymes — about a toad upon whom a freak accident falls.
-What’s always moved me most about this piece is the dignity that Richard Wilbur gives to his little guy:
+Here’s a poem of his I first read many years ago, one that’s remained among my all-time favorites — a lesser-known poem, every line of which rhymes — about a toad upon whom a freak accident like a guillotine falls.
+What’s always moved me most about this piece is the dignity that Richard Wilbur imparts upon his little guy: